Creating Rem Lezar: Production

+It was also shot on 16 mm film.

-Reception
+Reception and legacy

 In 2005, the film came to prominence on the website eBaum's World, with the musical number "Day and Night" (featuring a late-1980s doo-wop group, hip-hop MC and violinist) becoming a viral hit.

 Creating Rem Lezar (described as "creepy/fascinating" and "very strange") appeared in a 2014 BuzzFeed listicle of 26 films that Scarecrow Video were trying to keep available to the public, as a reminder of "how many rare titles are still only available as physical media thanks to market forces, rights issues, corporate wrangling, and other reasons."

+Courtney Kernaghan, the actress who played Ashlee, died in 2017 at the age of 40.

 Creating Rem Lezar was featured on a 2019 episode of RedLetterMedia's "Best of the Worst" series.
 The crew voted the film the best video they had watched that night, and have since made it part of their Best of the Worst Hall of Fame.

 Scott Zakarin, the film's director, has himself described the film as "a critical success but a commercial failure."

-The character of Rem Lezar became incredibly popular with twitch streamer Vinesauce and his online audience, which led to the streamer conducting an interview with the character's actor Jack Mulcahy about the film on August 30th 2022.
+The character of Rem Lezar became incredibly popular with twitch streamer Vinesauce and his online audience, which led to the streamer conducting an interview with the character's actor Jack Mulcahy about the film on August 30, 2022.

+RiffTrax, consisting of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson, commented on the film March 22, 2024.